agrski/agrski.github.io/docs/_drafts/go-strategy-pattern-a-response.md

 ## Unwrapping unnecessary complexity

-My primary complaint with rednafi's article is that the approach it presents is overcomplicated and, in my opinion, not particularly idiomatic.
+My main criticism of rednafi's article is that the approach it presents is, in my opinion, overcomplicated and not particularly idiomatic.
 I'd like to explain what I mean by that and suggest a couple of alternatives.

 What first caught my eye was attaching a method to a function.